-The gold standard investigation for suspected splenic infarction is a CT scan with contrast.
+The gold standard investigation for suspected splenic infarction is a CT abdominal scan with IV contrast.

 Routine bloods, including FBC, U&Es, LFTs, and coagulation screen, will aid diagnosis, especially if a haematological or thromboembolic cause is suspected.
 WCC have been shown to be high in around half of cases and raised d-dimer levels may also aid the diagnosis.